cameron-martin/explicit-window/README.md

 then run `mocha`.

 To run the integration tests, open `test/integration/test.html` in your browser.
 The tests pass if no errors are thrown when executing the page.
-I'll probably find a better way of testing this at sonme point.
+I'll probably find a better way of testing this at some point.